Murder of Vera Page: Autopsy

-Vera's body was examined by an eminent pathologist named Sir Bernard Spilsbury, who concluded that she had been raped, then manually strangled to death shortly after the last confirmed sighting of her alive.
-Her body bore superficial bruising and a welt mark located upon her neck had been inflicted via a ligature, although this injury had evidently occurred after death.
-Spilsbury also determined that Vera had been deceased for in excess of twenty-four hours prior to the discovery of her body and that, as evidenced by the advanced state of decomposition of her body given the time lapse between her disappearance and discovery, her body had lain in a warm environment for most of this time.
-He also discovered traces of soot and coal dust on Vera's face, plus spattered candle wax in two locations around her right shoulder and three locations on the shoulder of Vera's coat.
-Furthermore, Spilsbury concurred with the initial police conclusion that the section of ammonia-stained finger bandage found lodged against Vera's inner elbow had likely been dislodged from the hand of her murderer as he had deposited her body at the crime scene.
+Vera's body was examined by pathologist Sir Bernard Spilsbury, who concluded that she had been raped, then manually strangled to death, and that the child had been deceased for in excess of twenty-four hours prior to the discovery of her body.
+Her underwear had been torn, and deep impressions of one finger and one thumb—both slightly bloodied—were evident upon the child's neck.
+Her body also bore superficial bruising and a welt mark also located upon her neck had been inflicted via a ligature, although this injury had evidently occurred after death and may have been inflicted by her murderer while dragging her body to a place of concealment.
+The advanced state of decomposition given the time lapse between Vera's disappearance and discovery and the cold seasonal climate led Spilsbury to conclude her body had lain in a warm environment for most of the time her body had been undiscovered.

+Spilsbury also discovered traces of soot and coal dust on Vera's face, plus spattered candle wax in two locations around her right shoulder and three locations on the shoulder of her coat.
 The candle wax itself was subsequently discovered to be of a different consistency to all candles within Vera's own home.

 The consistency of the candle wax discovered on Vera's clothing, plus the evident coal dust, led Spilsbury to the conclusion that the girl's body had likely been hidden in either a coal shed or cellar prior to her body being discarded at Addison Road, and that this shed or cellar most likely had no electric light.
+Furthermore, Spilsbury concurred with the initial police conclusion that the section of ammonia-stained finger bandage found lodged against Vera's inner elbow had likely been dislodged from the left hand of her murderer as he had deposited her body at the crime scene.